 Dr Jekyll claims to give you intense focus, concentration and alertness.
 It is a low stimulant and they say you can use or daytime or night time and still sleep.

-How did it score?
-My Scored Review of Dr Jekyll Pre-Workout
+Our Full Review of Dr Jekyll Pre-Workout

-Energy Boost and Focus
+Energy and Focus

 Dr Jekyll, for me, gave me a subtle energy boost.
 I quite liked being relaxed but still having the energy to continue my workout.